 GRIMNISMOL – Stanza 39

-Now the Norse believed in Ragnarok (the fate of the gods), a series of battles in which the world as we know it would end; many of the old gods would be fated to die, and the world would be destroyed through a series of cataclysmic events eventually sinking beneath the waters until it was born anew.
-One of the signs of Ragnarok would be that Skoll and Hati would finally catch both the sun and moon and devour them:
+Now the Norse believed in Ragnarok (the twilight of the gods), a series of battles in which the world as we know it would end; many of the old gods would be fated to die, and the world would be destroyed through a series of cataclysmic events until eventually sinking beneath the waters, only to be born anew.
+One of the signs of Ragnarok would be that Skoll and Hati would finally catch with both the sun and moon and devour them: